mj-will/nessai/docs/running-the-sampler.rst

 * two resume files (``.pkl``) used for resuming the sampler.
 * ``config.json``: the exact configuration used for the sampler.

-For a more detail explanation of outputs and examples, see LINK TO PAGE.
+For a more detail explanation of outputs and examples, see :ref:`here<Detailed explanation of outputs>`

 Complete examples